ImTiaan/website/drafts.md

 We are not building another "Bank API Aggregator."
 We are building the **Operating System for Finance**.

 In the 1980s, computing was fragmented.
 If you wanted to write a word processor, you had to write assembly code to talk to the printer, the keyboard, and the graphics card.
 Every developer was reinventing the wheel.
 Then came Windows and macOS.
-They abstracted the hardware—the messy voltage and memory addresses—so developers could focus entirely on the *software*.
+They abstracted the hardware - the messy voltage and memory addresses - so developers could focus entirely on the *software*.

 Today, Fintech is stuck in that pre-Windows era.
 Developers spend 90% of their time building plumbing: